 In terms of luxury, it's a tie.
-All three of these offer luxurious finishes that can be used in a range of slab shapes, sizes and edge details.
-In terms of style - each one has a slightly different feel and impression.
+All three countertop options offer luxurious finishes that can be used in a range of slab shapes, sizes and edge details.
+In terms of style, each one has a slightly different feel and impression.

 - Rugged and/or natural inconsistency.
 Granite would be the top contender if you prefer a more rugged or natural inconsistency in terms of color and pattern.
 It's a natural stone so there's no way to control how the minerals settled during its post-volcanic formation.

 - Ultra-luxury finish.
-Here, you're probably looking for Granite or Quartz.
-Those sparkly mineral flecks, paired with the reputation both of these have as luxury stone - and fabricated-to-look-like-natural-tone - offer a certain sheen and glamour that Corian can't compete with.
+Here, you're probably looking for granite or quartz.
+Those sparkly mineral flecks, paired with the reputation both of these have as luxury stone, offer a certain sheen and glamour that corian can't compete with.

 If durability and/or low-maintenance is your goal

 Have a busy household?
 Looking for a countertop you can set a hot pan on and not freak out?
 Prefer something the kids can leave marinara on for a couple hours without the risk of staining and etching?
 Are you more of a low-maintenance than high-maintenance person?

 Corian and quartz are top-contenders in this category.
 Because they're fabricated using ultra-tough resins that yield a non-porous, hygienic surface - there's no worry of etching, cracking, fissures that grow over time - and they don't stain.